What kinds of birds of prey can you find in Alaska?

 The reason that Bald Eagles are found around water is that they mostly eat fish!
 Look for them around marshes, lakes, coasts, and rivers.
 The BEST areas are forests near large bodies of water that provide good fishing AND tall trees for nesting sites.

 Below, you can hear what a Bald Eagle sounds like.
 If you imagine an intimidating eagle call, then you would be wrong.
 I think they sound more like a gull, with trills and little whistles.

 Press PLAY above to hear a Bald Eagle!

-Length: 28-40 inches / 70-102 cm
+Length: 9-13 inches / 23-33 cm

-- Weight: 6.5-15 lbs / 3-7 kg
+- Weight: 6.5-16 lbs / 3-7 kg

-Wingspan: 71-91 inches / 1.8-2.3 meters
+- Wingspan: 71-91 in / 1.8-2.3 m

 Golden Eagles are incredibly fast and agile, which makes them expert hunters.
 Where Bald Eagles mostly eat fish, these eagles almost always eat mammals.
-Their favorite prey includes rabbits, hares, ground squirrels, marmots, and prairie dogs.
+Their favorite prey include rabbits, hares, ground squirrels, marmots, and prairie dogs.